graphql-markdown/graphql-markdown/README.md

 The documentation is generated for **Docusaurus 2** [docs feature](https://v2.docusaurus.io/docs/docs-introduction).

+## Try it

+Use the [Codesandbox project](https://codesandbox.io/s/graphql-markdown-5gzzwo?file=/graphql-markdown.config.js) to try with your own schema by editing `graphql-markdown.config.js`.

+Open a new terminal and run `npx docusaurus graphql-to-doc`.

 ## Installation

 > Note that `graphql` package is a peer-dependency starting version `1.7.0`, and it should be installed if not yet present.